Gorji Mahalleh, Mazandaran

-Gorji Mahalleh (گرجي محله) (Note: Also romanized as Gorjī Maḩalleh, English: Georgian Quarter) is a village in Kuhestan Rural District of the Central District of Behshahr County, Mazandaran province, Iran.
+Gorji Mahalleh (گرجي محله) (Note: Also romanized as Gorjī Maḩalleh, English: Georgian Quarter) is a village in Kuhestan Rural District of the Central District in Behshahr County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 5,953 in 1,553 households.
 The following census in 2011 counted 5,796 people in 1,747 households.
 The 2016 census measured the population of the village as 6,129 people in 2,014 households.
 It was the most populous village in its rural district.

-The residents of this village are originally from Georgia after Shah Abbas I obliged several of their ancestors to migrate to this place as defenders against Ottomans and Russians.
-Gorji means Georgian in Persian pronunciation and Gorji Mahalleh means the place that Georgian people live.
+The residents of this village are originally from Georgia after Shah Abbas I obliged several of their ancestors to migrate here as defenders against Ottomans and Russians.
+Gorji means Georgian in Persian pronunciation and Gorji Mahalleh means the quarter or neighborhood where Georgian people live.